xaviercarril/hyperram/README.md

 # ice stick test

+For higher speeds, the memory needs latency configuration.
+This test is at 12Mhz, so the default latencies are plenty and no configuration is performed.

 run make prog to synthesise and program onto an attached icestick.

 then run ./control.py to test the first 100 addresses

+## test fails

-currently fails at address 98 most of the time.
+* currently fails at address 98 most of the time.

-If only a read is done, the test passes.
+* If only a read is done, the test passes.
 If a write is done first, the test most often fails.

-The scope shows the data is real, so maybe it's reading from an unwanted address.
+* The scope shows the data is real, so maybe it's reading from an unwanted address.

-I can't see the difference between a good read and a bad read.
+* I can't see the difference between a good read and a bad read.

+# connections

+see icestick.pcf for connections.
+I'm plugging the adapter into the pmod port and wiring 6 wires from the other side.
+See [picture](images/icestick.jpg)

+no pullups or pulldowns on any lines - just straight through.

 # PCB